-- UTA's approach to the identification of risks of modern slavery practices occurring within its operations and supply chains, and within its portfolio companies. - The actions taken by UTA and the Manager to assess and address these risks. - The assessment of the effectiveness of actions to be taken to address modern slavery risk.
+- the approach to the identification of risks of modern slavery practices occurring within UTA's operations and supply chains, and within its portfolio companies. - The actions taken to assess and address these risks. - The assessment of the effectiveness of actions to be taken to address modern slavery risk.